 - 3 1/2 cups bread flour, plus more for the work surface

 - 4 tablespoons (1/2 stick) unsalted butter, plus more for the work surface

-- 3. While the dough is rising, melt the butter in a warm 12-inch cast-iron Dutch oven or a similarly sized pot with a lid.
-Remove from the heat and tilt the skillet so the butter covers the bottom and about halfway up the sides of the pot.
+- While the dough is rising, melt the butter in a warm 12-inch cast-iron Dutch oven or a similarly sized pot with a lid.
+Remove from the heat and tilt the pot so the butter covers the bottom and about halfway up the sides.
 The excess butter will pool in the bottom of the pan.
-This s okay.
+This is okay.
 In fact, it’s more than okay, it’s desirable.

 This is a second time I have made this kind of recipe in my Dutch oven.
 It’s easy enough to do and I can see why this would be a good camping recipe.
 My son loved them, but my husband said they needed a bit more salt.

 This is a really soft dough, so I had to use more flour to be able to handle it.
 They rose really high and I loved the crusty taste they got from the butter.
 The crust was my favorite part of this roll.